mstksg/inCode/copy/entries/hakyll-rewrite.md

 Now that that learning process is behind me, I felt free to throw it all out the window and rewrite things to be a completely 100% static site!

+[Hakyll][hakyll] was great; it's basically like a very specialized *make*-like tool for building sites.
+It takes a bit of time to get used to "thinking in Hakyll" --- generating standalone pages instead of just ones based off of files, getting used to the identifier/snapshot system --- but once you do, things go pretty smoothly.
+I started thinking about snapshots as customized "object files" that you can leave behind in the process of creating pages that other pages can use.
+Hakyll manages all the dependencies for you, so pages that depend on the things left from other pages will be sequenced properly, and rebuilding your website only requires rebuilding pages that depend on files you changed.
+Neat!

+Before, I had gotten the impression that Hakyll was mostly for generating "simple", pre-built blog layouts, but I was able to use Hakyll (without much friction, at all) to generate the complex, intricate, and arbitrary site map that I had designed on my first run.
+I definitely recommend it for any static site generating needs, blogs or not.

+An unforeseen consequence of the static-site-hosted-by-github-pages approach, however, is that I don't have any control over MIME types anymore (or 301 redirects), so I had to do some migrations to move pages over to ".html" and set up redirects and stuff, but those were made super simple with Hakyll.

+## Migrating Haskell